-So, if you’re looking to build an ecommerce website for your business and have as many customers visit it as possible, then this guide is for you!
+So, if you’re building an ecommerce website for your business and have as many customers visit it as possible, this guide is for you!
 This article will cover the important aspects of the site design so that when potential customers come across your store, they’ll find what they are looking for quickly.

-The main objective is to provide you with the tools and insights that will help build an effective website.
+The main objective is to provide you with the tools and insights to help build an effective website.
 It’s important to understand what your audience wants, how they want it delivered, where they’re coming from, and their needs before starting a new project or even revamping existing projects.

-To make sure you create something that appeals aesthetically and functionally, take a look at these design examples; each one has its advantages in terms of layout placement and usability while still appealing to the user.
+To make sure you create something that appeals aesthetically and functionally, look at these design examples; each has its advantages in terms of layout placement and usability while still appealing to the user.